We trekked for miles and visited all of the best beaches on Gozo to find the best beach for you. Check out our guide to

 Bus – This very much depends on where you are staying in the city.
 So, download the official Maltese public transport app – Tallinja – and type in ‘Ramla Bay’ as your destination station.
 Follow the instructions on the screen.

-PRO TIP – All busses in Malta are €2 so always look for a no-stop bus.
+PRO TIP – All buses in Malta are €2 so always look for a no-stop bus.
 The app may give you suggestions where you change but this will just cost twice as much.

 #2 San Blas

 I wish I could put San Blas at the top of the list as it’s quintessentially perfect in my eyes.
 A difficult to get to, small, and personal beach with golden sand and azure water.
 Couple all of that with a restaurant and bar with sunbed facilities and you’ve hit the jackpot, right?

 Well, if you come to Malta in September and escapism and tranquillity are your aims then this is definitely the number 1 beach in Gozo.
 On a busy day in September, you’re looking at maybe 10-15 people on the beach with you and they will all just want to chill and relax too.